dieMAYREI/taxonomy_manager/README.md

 - To Manage your Taxonomy Terms go to Stucture >> Taxonomy Manager
 - To Manage Access Permissions go to Users >> Permissions >> Taxonomy Manager

+You can also access both URLs via extensions >> Taxonomy Manager

 ## Changelog

 Please see the [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.